 N.

 N.’s father is mentally disabled due to a motorbike accident and her mother left the family to work in Ho Chi Minh City (Saigon).
-With financial support from FIV, another family in our program which is very stable was able to take care of her until her mother finally returned.
+With financial support from FIV, their friend’s family, another family in our program which is very stable, was able to take care of her until her mother finally returned.
 They built a cute little loft in their small home just for her.
 Unfortunately, her mother is now in prison for dealing heroin and her father is doing his best to care for her.
 Her teenage sisters chose to take care of themselves, and in the absence of parents, one was raped by a stranger in their home and the other became pregnant and married at the age of 16.
 We hope that N. will have a better future through the commitment of FIV staff and sponsors.

 S. and H.A.